RoarkCats/roarkcats.github.io/posts/inject1/index.md

 nano compose.yaml
 podman-compose up -d
-podman-compose ps # check status
+podman-compose ps # check status exit loginctl enable-linger podmanuser # allow systemd to use the user automatically even when the user isn't logged in
 ```

 While this all does work, it seems I'll need to spend a little more time on the service setup part as it seems not to work with the previous simple test setup